kubernetes-sigs/kustomize/releasing/README.md

 Thus, do `kyaml` first, then `cmd/config`, etc.

+## Prep work

+#### Prepare your source directory

+The release scripts expect Kustomize code to be cloned at a path ending in `sigs.k8s.io/kustomize`.
+Run all commands from that directory unless otherwise specified.

 #### Consider fetching new OpenAPI data
 The Kubernetes OpenAPI data changes no more frequently than once per quarter.
 You can check the current builtin versions that kustomize is using with the following command.

 ```
 kustomize openapi info
 ```